 Beyond their massive numbers, college sports fans are intensely passionate about their school teams.
 College graduates exhibit off-the-charts loyalty to their respective schools, a connection that carries over to supporting team sponsors.
 The tight bonds between fans and schools endure a lifetime.
 People may change homes and cities; they'll never trade the name of their alma mater on their diplomas.

 "Pride" and "pageantry" aptly describe college sports.
 The games are thrilling, for sure (there's a reason "buzzer beater" originated on the college basketball floor).
 Beyond the drama unfolding for ten months of the year on fields and courts across America, the inimitable pomp and circumstance - brassy bands, colorful mascots, flying cheerleaders, boisterous fight songs and post-game parties - helps explain why more fans (more than 114 million last year) attend college events than any other sport.
-(Five of IMG College's football school partners averaged 100,000 fans every game last season.)
+(Four of IMG College's football school partners averaged 100,000 fans every game last season.)
 The entire crowd-pleasing experience of college sports events has been noted by the experts - sports executives who present the teams and leagues to sponsors and media partners.
 These professionals ranked college football tops in best in-person experience, according to a 2012 Turnkey survey.
 College basketball ranked third.
 (The NHL was number two.)